Events

 Publishing

-Publishing an event is done by calling the publish function and giving it the topics and data.
+Publishing an event is done by calling the publish function on the created event struct.
 The function returns nothing on success, and panics on failure.
 Possible failure reasons can include malformed inputs (e.g. topic count exceeds limit) and running over the resource budget (TBD).
 Once successfully published, the new event will be available to applications consuming the events.

 Published events are discarded if a contract invocation fails due to a panic, budget exhaustion, or when the contract returns an error.